Bigger, better, more joined up

 Somerset Ecological Networks Report 2019

-Each Living Landscape scheme covers a large area of land: a naturally functioning landscape often encompassing several of our nature reserves and other important wildlife areas.
-Each Living Landscape scheme consists of:
+Each Priority Landscape covers a large area of land: a naturally functioning landscape often encompassing several of our nature reserves and other important wildlife areas.
+Each Landscape consists of:

 Core areas of high quality wildlife habitat

 Often these will be protected areas, nature reserves, Sites of Special Scientific Interest (SSSIs) etc. These are the vital sanctuaries from which wildlife will be able to re-emerge into the wider landscape once it is restored.

 Connections between core areas

 Continuous corridors of suitable habitat, such as river valleys or diverse hedgerows, act as ‘wildlife highways’ allowing species to travel through areas disturbed by human influence as they disperse through the landscape to find suitable living conditions – this is even more important in the face of climate change.
 Habitats can also be connected by a series of stepping stones, rather than a large swath of continuous habitat.
 Stepping stones are smaller, unconnected natural areas, pockets of protected land that act as stop-off points for wildlife on the move – for example a series of copses in open grassland.

 Permeability across the whole landscape